 You cant monitor everyone in the market, but you can't ignore all of them too.
 How about defining your competitor landscape something like this:

 - Emerging start-ups – The next big thing, those who have the potential to become key competitors.

 - Surveillance – Potential competitors who have the resources to smash a hole in the market.

-If you start losing business to s competitor, find out why.
+If you start losing business to a competitor, find out why.
 Is their product better than yours?
-Have they made improvements or made it more attractive.
+Have they made improvements or made it more attractive?
 Ignore the competition at your peril.
-It will be disastrous for our business.
+It will be disastrous for your business.

 The competition will not disappear.
 Learn to accept it and take it your advantage.